tsantef/fog-scripts/README.md

     cat install.sh | sh

-add the following path to your path
+add the following to your path

     ~/fog-bin